uGeek/Sync-Message/README.md

 # Sync-Message

-Open software decentralized messaging application, which uses plain text files as synchronization.
+Decentralized and private free Open software messaging application, which uses plain text files as synchronization.

 Use your private cloud, for example Syncthing, Nextcloud, Owncloud or public clouds such as Dropbox, Drive, OneDrive.
+You could also use synchronization folders with SAMBA, NFS, WebDav, SSHFS, ...

-Encrypt your messages, if you wish, with EncFs, CryptFs, gpg, Veracrypt, ...
+Encrypt your messages, if you wish, with EncFs, CryptFs, GPG, Veracrypt, ...